V1ola1ne/Download-Files-PS-Module/SECURITY.md

 # Security Policy

 I will only make Security fixes to supported Versions.
-However you may write your own fixes and create a Pull Request to <Branch>
+You can write your own Issue or use the provided template However you may write your own fixes and create a Pull Request to <Branch>

 ## Supported Versions